 Robert Brennan had a nightmare the night that his daughter, Sam, was born.
-In it he held his precious baby girl in the scope of his rifle.
+In it, he held his precious baby girl in the scope of his rifle.
 He woke up — screaming and covered in sweat — just as the trigger was about to give.
-It was then that Nikki told him that she thought she was in labor.
+It was then that Nikki told him she thought she was in labor.
 Having had such a horrible dream made him feel like he wasn’t fit to be a father.
-He thought that it must have been his fault — something caused by all of his apprehensions about the child being his in the first place.
-Perhaps it was that guilt that drew him even closer to his little girl.
+He thought it must have been his fault — something caused by all of his apprehensions about the child being his.
+Perhaps it was that guilt that drew him even closer to his precious girl.
 He never doubted that she was his again.

 Robert didn’t shy away from the delivery room, and from the moment Samantha Brennan took her first breath, at 9:05 am on June 5, 1995, she was her daddy’s girl.
-The marriage to Nikki that shortly followed her birth was never meant to be, but Sam would be his for life.
+The marriage to Nikki — shortly following her birth — was never meant to be, but Sam would be his for life.
 If only he had known how short that life would be.

 For a moment, Sam seemed to have transformed into herself at the age of five.
-Her father watched helplessly as his little girl trembled at the question.
+Her father watched as his baby girl trembled at the question.
 Tears welled in her eyes.
 “I was trying to, but he… He proposed.”

 “I told him, ‘No.’” Sam’s face twisted in agony.
 “That’s all that would come out!”
 She buried her head in her father’s shoulder and sobbed.